agranlund/raven/hw/raven/upgrades/ckbd/README.md

 https://www.exxosforum.co.uk/atari/store2/#0158

-## Notes for older rev.c boards:
+## Notes for previous rev.c boards:

-The eiffel controlled fan does not work in the old version of this board.
+The eiffel controlled fan does not work in the previous version of this board.

-It can be fixed by soldering a ~1K resistor connecting pins FAN1 and +5V which are both found on the right row of the Eiffel connector.
+This can be fixed by soldering a ~1K resistor connecting pins FAN1 and +5V which are both found on the right row of the Eiffel connector.
 ![Alt text](ckbd_revc_fix.png?raw=true "")